-The National Medical Products Administration of China ("NMPA") granted Breakthrough Therapy designation ("BTD") to sovleplenib for the indication studied in ESLIM-01 in January 2022.
+The NMPA granted Breakthrough Therapy designation ("BTD") to sovleplenib for the indication studied in ESLIM-01 in January 2022.
 The NMPA granted this designation to sovleplenib as a new drug that could treat a serious condition for which there are no effective treatment options, and where clinical evidence demonstrates significant advantages over existing therapies.
-As such, the sovleplenib NDA may be considered for priority review for its use in ITP.